x-repos/traveltime-inversion-annealing/README.md

 ## Plots

-- **plots/**: Contains visualization scripts and output related to the inversion process.
+- `plots` directory and `plot.ipynb`: Contains output related to the inversion process.

 ## License